danjellesma/PSWinCreds/README.md

 I needed to have a scheduled task run a series of scripts against a VMware Environment via the PowerCLI pack.
 In order to use a service account, I created credential file via the library above, and then include the library with my scripts.
 Now when connecting to vCenter, the service account is used.

 ##### Notes
 * Credential files will only work on the computer they were created on.
-You cannot move the XML file to another machine, as it cannot be decrypted.
+You cannot move the generated XML file to another machine, as it will not be able to be decrypted.